-A record of staff training courses (training registrar) will be maintained and is documented in Onedrive; under OH&S. For staff who have attended the anaphylaxis briefings, the list is kept in the 'U Drive' under staff training 2024.
+A record of staff training (training registrar) will be maintained and is documented in Onedrive; under OH&S.

 The principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.